MiladAlipourShahraki/miladalipourshahraki.github.io/_pages/about.md

   - /about.html
 ---

-I am currently in my second year of the Ph.D. program in Electrical Engineering at Northeastern University, where I work as a research assistant under the supervision of Professor Laurent Lessard.
-Additionally, I hold a B.Sc. and an M.Sc. in Mechanical Engineering.
-My research interests at present encompass control theory, safety-critical control, optimization, and system stability analysis.
+I am a Ph.D. candidate in Electrical Engineering at Northeastern University, advised by Professor Laurent Lessard.
+My dissertation, Safe Near-Optimal Control of Nonlinear Systems, develops methods that combine approximate-HJB optimal control with control-barrier-function safety constraints.
+I previously earned a B.Sc. and an M.Sc. in Mechanical Engineering.
+My research centers on nonlinear and optimal control, safety-critical control (CBFs, CLFs, MPC), and real-time convex optimization.

 ## Research Interests
-* Control Theory and Applications
+* Nonlinear and Optimal Control
-* Adaptive Learning Control and Optimization
+* Approximate Dynamic Programming and HJB-based Control
-* Safety-Critical Control and Stability Analysis
+* Safety-Critical Control and Stability Analysis of Nonlinear Systems
+* Real-time Convex Optimization and Model Predictive Control
-* Artificial Intelligence and Machine Learning
+* Learning-based and Adaptive Control